 To most Chinese people, returning home after long absence or departure from home are both significant and there are dining customs associated with this.
 The return home is greeted with noodles and off home while a farewell is offered with dumplings.
 This is especially popular in northeast China.

 on Dragon Boat Festival

-During the Dragon Boat Festival, though many people cannot reach the river zone to watch the boat race, almost all of them eat zongzi, a pyramid-shaped dumpling made of glutinous rice wrapped in bamboo or reed leaves.
-The festival on that day it is to venerate the patriotic poet Qu Yuan and the people fearing his body would be eaten by the fishes, threw Zongzi into the river to feed the fishes so that they wouldn't bite Qu Yuan's body.
+During the Dragon Boat Festival, though many people cannot reach the riverside to watch the boat race, almost all of them eat zongzi, a pyramid-shaped dumpling made of glutinous rice wrapped in bamboo or reed leaves.
+The festival on that day is to venerate the patriotic poet Qu Yuan and the people fearing his body would be eaten by the fishes, threw Zongzi into the river to feed the fishes so that they wouldn't bite Qu Yuan's body.
 Now Zongzi is made in various shapes and sorts.

 On the eighth day of the last month in the Chinese lunar calendar, people will enjoy a nourishing porridge called 'La Ba Zhou'.
 In ancient times, monks would kindly share all sorts of grains with people and made them flavorful porridge on this particular day.
 People still keep this convention.